 Advertising cookies: cookies used to deliver more relevant advertisements to the individual user.
 These cookies are also used to limit the number of times the user sees an advertisement as well as to measure effectiveness of advertising campaigns.
 They are usually placed by advertising networks with the website operator’s permission.
 The cookies remember that you have visited a website and shares this information with other parties, such as advertisers.

 Spotterfish uses the types of cookies indicated above in the following manner:

 Strictly Necessary: we use these cookies in order to operate the Service as contracted;

 Functional: we use these cookies to operate the Service according to your user preferences.
-For example, when you continue to use or come back to the Service, we can provide you with our service based on information you provide to us, such as remembering your user name, how you have customised our service, and reminding you of content you have enjoyed or listened to on the service previously.
+For example, when you continue to use or come back to the Service, we can provide you with our service based on information you provide to us, such as remembering your user name, how you have customized our service, and reminding you of content you have enjoyed or listened to on the service previously.

 Advertising: we use these cookies and other similar technologies to serve you with advertisements that may be relevant to you and your interests, including interest-based advertising (e.g. to ensure that we do not display the same advertisement repeatedly).

 Spotterfish advertisements: we work with website publishers, application developers, advertising networks, and service providers to deliver advertisements and other content promoting Spotterfish on other websites and services.
 Cookies and other similar technologies may be used to serve you with advertisements that may be relevant to you and your interests on other websites, applications, and devices, and to regulate the advertisements you receive and measure their effectiveness